Did you know that 40% of your home’s energy loss escapes through the attic?

 Using R-3 value per inch as an example, if the insulation is level with or below the attic floor joists, you probably need to add more insulation.
 If you look across your attic and see the insulation rising well above the floor joists, this means you probably have enough and adding more insulation may not be cost-effective.

 How much does it cost?

 Insulating your attic properly could save you up to 15% on your home’s heating and cooling energy costs.
-Country Air professionally installs blown-in insulation and is happy to provide a free estimate customized to your attic space and your home’s needs.
+Country Air offers this service among others to make your home more efficient.
+We professionally installs blown-in insulation and is happy to provide a free estimate customized to your attic space and your home’s needs.

 Call us at 281-356-8564 for a free estimate today!